-Securities or Commodities Held by a Trader Who Made a Mark-To-Market Election earlier.)
+Report on line 10 all gains and losses from sales and dispositions of securities or commodities held in connection with your trading business, including gains and losses from marking to market securities and commodities held at the end of the tax year (see Traders Who Made a Mark-To-Market Election, earlier).
 Attach to your tax return a statement, using the same format as line 10, showing the details of each transaction.
 Separately show and identify securities or commodities held and marked to market at the end of the year.
 On line 10, enter "Trader-see attached" in column (a) and the totals from the statement in columns (d), (f), and (g).
 Also, see the instructions for line 1, earlier.